Human-Connection/Human-Connection-Clock-API/README.md

 For the mailer to work the smtp credentials need to be changed in this file as well.
 Then the mailer will work and use the mail templates from `mails/entry/`

-More conveniently the Mailer credentials can be provided via environment variables.
-Use the following environment variables:
+SMTP can be configured with the following environment variables:

 | Variable     | Description                   |
 |--------------|-------------------------------|